grishick/pydantic-airtable/docs/guide/crud-operations.md

 ### Get by ID

-Retrieve a specific record by its AirTable ID:
+Retrieve a specific record by its Airtable ID:

 ```python
 # Get record by ID